Lake Erie College of Osteopathic Medicine - LECOM

 First Year Class Matriculant's Selection Factors

-LECOM seeks candidates who exemplify the LECOM mission to prepare students to become competent osteopathic physicians who partner with their patients on the pathway to health and well-being.
-Applicants should not only demonstrate success in their science courses, but also have proven themselves as well-rounded individuals who have been successful overall in their academic careers.
+LECOM seeks candidates who exemplify the LECOM mission.
+Applicants should not only demonstrate success in their science courses but also prove themselves as well-rounded individuals who achieved success overall in their academic careers.

-LECOM is also looking for students who meet the ethical and professional standards that the public expects of high-quality health care professionals and who demonstrate an interest in community service and leadership.
+Furthermore, LECOM is looking for students who meet the ethical and professional standards that the public expects of high-quality physicians following the osteopathic philosophy in the practice of medicine.
 LECOM encourages applicants to learn more about the profession by getting to know an osteopathic physician.
 Receiving exposure to the osteopathic profession will enhance awareness of the osteopathic medical philosophy.
 Working with a physician will prepare the applicant for the required admissions interview.

 International Students Accepted?
 Accepts International Students